 Arlington is at a critical—some would even say risky—juncture as we try to balance inclusivity and equity with economic growth.

 Recently updated poverty information for Arlington indicates that about 24,300 people, or about 10,000 households in Arlington, make under 30% of the area median income (AMI), or $42,690 for a family of four.
+Currently only 1585 apartments affordable to these households are available.

 Current data shows that living costs for such a household in Arlington average three times that.